Selling a House in Probate: A Florida Guide

 Disputes: Family relationships and emotions can complicate the sale.
 If other family members feel devalued, there could be disagreements.

 Tax Implications: If both the seller and buyer are not aware of tax details, such as the capital gains tax, the inheritance tax, or the gift tax, there could be fines or fees.
-Although Florida has no estate tax, there could be federal estate taxation issues.
+Although Florida has no estate tax, federal estate taxation issues could exist.

-Pressure to Sell Below Market Value: There may be pressure from the buyer to get a discount since the seller is part of the family.
-This could become problematic, especially if the profits are to be distributed to other beneficiaries.
+Pressure to Sell Below Market Value: The buyer may pressure the seller to get a discount since the seller is part of the family.
+This could become problematic, especially if the profits are distributed to other beneficiaries.

 Selling a Florida Probate House As-Is to a Cash Home Buyer